viniciusgerevini/godot-aseprite-wizard/README.md

 Another possible workaround would be saving temporary or support files, which would add complexity and flakiness to the plugin, and possibly pollute your repository.

 The "Editor Description" was the best compromise from the options available.
-If it bothers you and you don't mind filling the fields up when re-importing, feel free to delete that text after importing.
+If it bothers you and you don't mind filling the fields up when re-importing, feel free to delete its content after importing.

 ## Known Issues